lumicks/pylake/docs/tutorial/force_calibration.rst

     f_{m, 0} = \frac{\gamma_0}{2 \pi m} \quad \mathrm{[Hz]}

 with :math:`m` the mass of the bead.
-Finally, :math:`\gamma` corresponds to the frequency dependent drag coefficient.
+Finally, :math:`\gamma` corresponds to the frequency dependent drag.
 For measurements in bulk, far away from a surface, :math:`\gamma` = :math:`\gamma_\mathrm{stokes}`, where :math:`\gamma_\mathrm{stokes}` is given by:

 .. math::